 “Sola Scriptura.”
 The Bible Alone.

 The irony of this boast of course, from an LDS perspective, is that while rejecting the clergy, the history and tradition, some of the canon, and the basic authority of the Roman Church, Luther clung tightly to the Trinity tradition, and again, that’s all it was and all it remains.
-Luther in fact, sustained the principle Roman Church tradition, in spite of the notion being nowhere expressed in even Luther’s all-authoritative Bible.
+It’s a tradition, not a scripture.
+Luther in fact, sustained the principle Roman Church tradition, the Triune God, in spite of the notion being nowhere expressed in even Luther’s all-authoritative Bible.

 The Roman Church still calls Luther’s whole “Bible Only” approach a blueprint for anarchy.

 It must be said, that while claiming the ultimate authority of Biblical scripture alone, Martin Luther took exception to a number of books considered to be part of it.
 He had little use for the Old Testament at all, was a raving anti-Semite, and when he printed the first German Bible he took out Hebrews, James, Jude, and Revelation, and placed them in an appendix with a preface warning the reader that they were not very reliable or important.
 He also cut out the deuterocanonical books that filled the “400 Years of Silence” between the Old and New Testaments, and called them “Apocrypha,” meaning they were essentially just interesting reading but totally unreliable.

 Another one of the Reformation’s Sola Scriptura anarchists was a French lay-minister, or religious hobbyist named Jehan Cauvan.
 We know him in English as John Calvin.
 Calvin had little regard for Luther due to the latter’s monkeying with the canon, but took many of his other ideas to the extreme.